WhyAre/sudoku-solver/README.md

 Well it uses some backtracking algorithm

 # Speed
-Written in golang to make it fast (Maybe C++ and rust might be faster but I'm just a golang fanboy for now)
+Written in golang to make it fast (Maybe C++ and rust might be faster but I'm just a gopher for now)
 ```shell
 time cat board-config | ./run
 Solution